Sugat-Chakraborty/ESP8266-WiFi-Rover/README.md

 ## Power Supply Note

 > **Do not use the 5V output of the L298N motor driver to power the ESP8266.
-Instead, a buck converter is used to step down the 7.4V battery supply to 5V, which is then used to power the ESP8266 development board.**
+Instead, a buck converter can be used to step down the 7.4V battery supply to 5V, which is then used to power the ESP8266 development board.**

 ## Control